thephpleague/csv/docs/9.0/reader/record-mapping.md

 Serializer::disallowEmptyStringAsNull();
 Serializer::assign(Weather::class, $record);
-//a TypeCastingFailed exception is thrown
+//a TypeCastingFailed exception is thrown because we
 //can not convert the empty string into a temperature property
+//which expects `null` or a non-empty string.
 ```

 ## Type casting